orenlab/dockerfiles/README.md

 # dockerfiles
-Simple, clear, and working Dockerfile templates for Python applications.
+Simple, clear, and working Dockerfile templates for Python applications based on Alpine image.